EMPLOYMENT

 Becoming an Animal Bylaw Enforcement Officer

+The role of the Animal Bylaw Enforcement Officers at Community Animal Services is to respond to and investigate complaints related to domestic animal issues under local bylaws.
+This typically includes stray, nuisance, and dangerous cats and dogs.
 Enforcement Officers work scheduled day shifts that cover 365 days of the year, including holidays and weekends.
 Officers will also rotate on-call shifts to address emergencies after hours.
-Shifts can be fast-paced, going from call to call and requiring officers to be well organized, able to multi-task, and remain calm in dynamic and stressful situations.
+Shifts can be fast-paced, going from call to call and requiring officers to be well organized, able to multi-task and remain calm in dynamic and stressful situations.
 Supervision is limited in the day-to-day operations, and candidates must be capable of working alone, but also be comfortable working closely with fellow officers on a case-by-case basis.

 A day in the life of an Enforcement Officer: